WalidELAJI/LetsGoBiking/README.md

 ```

 2. 🌐 **Start ActiveMQ:**
 **Open** an ActiveMQ instance in a terminal.
-Ensure it is [you have it installed](https://activemq.apache.org/components/classic/download/)and added to your system's environment variables.
+Ensure it is [you have it installed](https://activemq.apache.org/components/classic/download/) and added to your system's environment variables.

 ```bash
 activemq start